mdivband/hut/server/docs/ddsMode.md

 ### 1. Install Python (system-wide)

-Use Python 3.7 or greater for compatibility.
+Use Python 3.7+ for compatibility.

 ### 2. Create a virtual environment